Handbag, iceberg detector or little doggie? A valued crewmember whatever her function. |

 This constant work means that there is always one person on the footplate(?) and usually another to keep him/her company and to enjoy the sights.
 Others, however, may decide to stay below snuggled up next to a coal-burning stove, reading and watching the world slide by the window.

-Hot tea, bacon butties, friendship and the English
+Hot tea, bacon butties, friendship and the English countryside.
+The stuff of dreams. |

-So onwards we sailed towards our mooring for the night at the towpath next to the rather originally named Cheshire Cat pub in Christleton
+So onwards we sailed towards our mooring for the night at the towpath next to the rather originally named Cheshire Cat pub in Christleton.

 No comments: